Smita-14/stats-preview-card-challenge/README.md

     }
     ```

-    In my use case using picture element was a better option as it works well when you have multiple images saving us from writing separate media queries.
+    In my case using picture element was a better option as it works well when you have multiple images saving us from writing separate media queries.

 ### Continued development